 Don’t fret yet!

-Here are the 6 best strength training moves for women over 50:
+Here are the 6 best strength training exercises for women over 50:

 - Bird Dog